Innovation and Entrepreneurship

 Our innovative spirit is fueled by a desire to solve real-world problems and improve current conditions.
 Such entrepreneurship creates jobs, increases state and national income, delineates the cutting edge, and gives back to society.
 We’re speeding research discoveries into impacts for the greater good.
 From the laboratory to startup to industry standard, we actively nurture every stage of the technology transfer process.

 Our leadership spans education, biotechnology, life sciences, and more.
 The College of Education’s industry-standard assessments and interventions reach millions of students in tens of thousands of schools.
-Meanwhile, the Phil and Penny Knight Campus for Accelerating Scientific Impact is charting a new course for innovations in human health.
+Meanwhile, the Phil and Penny Knight Campus for Accelerating Scientific Impact is charting a new course for innovations in human health and life sciences.
 Faculty startups like NatureQuant enable faculty from across campus, including human physiology and prevention science, to collaboratively address some of the most pressing issues of our time.
 We’re launching startups, filing patents, creating new entrepreneurial programs, and enriching more lives than ever before.

 Stories of Impact